Shell4026/ShellProtector/README.md

 On average, it's about 0.2ms~0.8ms slower based on the same 50 materials.
 Poiyomi performed better than lilToon.

 ### How secure is it?
-By default, it has a 16-byte key, 12 bytes of which are stored inside the shader, and 4 bytes of which can be entered by the user using VRC parameters.
-(Let's call it the user key.)
+By default, it has 16 bytes of keys, split between keys stored inside the shader and keys that the user can enter using VRC parameters.
+(I'll call these user keys.)

-A 4-byte user key can be broken if someone takes the time to figure it out (4-byte key = 32 parameter spaces).

-A 12-byte key can be figured out by turning the compiled shader into an assembler and analyzing it.
+A user key of 0 bytes can be figured out by simply turning the compiled shader into an assembler and analyzing it.

+A 4-byte user key can be figured out if someone takes the time to do so.
+(A 4-byte key = 32 lines of parameters.)

+An 8-byte user key would take a long time to crack on a personal computer.
+(8-byte key = 64 parameters)

+User keys starting at 12 bytes are impossible to crack on a modern computer.
+(12-byte key = 96 parameter fields)

-You can increase the number of user keys by using at least 96 parameter spaces to make them unbreakable for most computers, but VRChat's parameters are too small for that.
+It is safe to increase the number of user keys by using a minimum of 96 parameter spaces.
+Please be mindful of your parameter space when setting your keys.

-The default settings are the first line of defense, and should be very effective against toolkiddies using simple tools.
+A 0-byte user key is a minimal defense, and should be effective against toolkiddies using simple tools.

-For now, you can only set a 4-byte key, but I'll work on increasing that for users who want more security by using more parameter space.

 ### Supported shaders
 - Poiyomi 7.3, 8.0, 8.1, 8.2